Nidhi-Bharti2407/Django-CRUD-App-with-Docker-Compose/README.md

 `kubectl expose deployment django-crud-deployment --type=NodePort --port=8080`

-we can find and describe the service `kubectl describe services django-crud-deployment`
+we can describe the service for all details nodeports and all `kubectl describe services django-crud-deployment`

 we can access this port 'curl <Internal-ip>:<node-port> i.e range between 30000-32767

+for finding logs `kubectl logs <podname>`

+and for access inside the conatiner `kubectl exec -it <podname> -c <containername> bash`